UzairQamarxyz/openedx-eks/README.md

   - **DocumentDB (MongoDB API):** Course content and persistence.
   - **Amazon ElastiCache (Redis):** Caching and task queues.
   - **Amazon OpenSearch:** Platform and course search functionality.
+- **Certificate Management:** **cert-manager** is deployed to automatically provision and manage TLS certificates, enabling HTTPS for all public-facing services.
+It handles the entire lifecycle of certificate creation and renewal against the specified domains.

 ### GitOps & Scaling